 If there is a sequence of instructions bound to the logical event, this sequence should of course be executed.
 This is also done, but not immediately.
 Under certain circumstances a time-consuming process could start now - but InstantView® answers a message of the basic Windows system at this moment!
 Therefore the action is decoupled in time: the InstantView® instructions pass a queue.
 This diversion is transparent for the InstantView® programmer, but allows him to define any action for a system event without worrying about time conditions.

 The following figure shows the connection message - logical event - action for a window with button.
 If the button is pressed, the title of the window changes, in our simple example the title "My Window" is put in brackets:

-InstantView® script instructions exchange parameters and results via a stack.
+InstantView® Script statements exchange parameters and results via a stack.
 Each instruction consumes a precisely defined selection of stack entries and then stores its results there.
-The following figure shows the stack allocation for the previous example:
+The following figure shows the stack assignment for the previous example:

 InstantView® automatically removes data left on the stack by an event-triggered instruction sequence.
 The data that is on the stack or held by variables occupies memory.
 This memory is freed up when entries are removed from the stack or variables are assigned different values.
 From time to time, InstantView® starts a garbage collection process that reclaims such memory areas.

 For elementary data types (integers, strings, multiple strings, ...) this is done automatically; there is no reason to take note of this process at all.
 But also the memory once occupied by a transient object X should be released.
 The garbage collection algorithm cannot - at least in this release - determine whether X is referenced by another (transient) object Y. As long as X and Y are on the stack or variables are assigned, everything is fine.
 If then only X becomes free, Y contains a reference to a non-existent object after the next garbage collection.
 There are two ways to prevent this: